Submission Information

 • Submissions should be around 1,000 words in length and in Word format (.doc or .docx).

-• Besides the manuscript, submissions should include author contact information and a short biography (in the submission email) as well as a professional photo or headshot (as a .jpg attachment).
+• Besides the manuscript, submissions should include the author's contact information and a short biography (in the submission email) as well as a professional photo or headshot (as a .jpg attachment).

 Submission and Review Process